ScopeLift/umbra-protocol/README.md

 # Additional commands also available from the workspace root:
-yarn build # builds each of the 3 packages yarn clean # removes build artifacts for each of the 3 packages yarn lint # lints each of the 3 packages yarn prettier # runs formatting on each of the 3 packages yarn test # runs tests for each of the 3 packages yarn dev:netlify # runs the frontend through Netlify Dev with local Functions
+yarn build # builds each of the 3 packages yarn clean # removes build artifacts for each of the 3 packages yarn lint # runs the configured lint checks across all four packages yarn lint:fix # applies lint fixes and formatting, then runs the lint checks yarn prettier # runs formatting on each of the 3 packages yarn test # runs tests for each of the 3 packages yarn dev:netlify # runs the frontend through Netlify Dev with local Functions